 A: Students are encouraged to only visit the toilet during break and lunchtimes.
-For September 2020 there will be a specific toilet area for Year 7 students.
-Please see the school website for further details.
 If your child has a medical condition that may warrant more frequent visits, please contact matron to discuss.

 Q: Will children be ability set for any subjects?

 A: Students are placed in mixed ability tutor groups, which are carefully arranged by our admissions team, who also take into consideration information provided by your child’s primary school.
-The only subjects which are set are English, Maths and PE.
+The only subjects which are set in Year 7 are English, Maths and PE.